danhamraj7/webdb-ii-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor explores schema design with this API.

+assig

+## Add fruits table

+The schema is as follows:

+- an `id` as the primary key, make it autoincrement.
+- a `name` column that is a string, make it be unique and have a max lenght of 128 characters.
+It is required.
+- a `avgWeightOz` column that stores **decimal** values.
+- a `delicios` column that can store `true` or `false` values.
+Make it default to `true`.